boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/chargebee.md

 Once you click the Chargebee data source, the NEW DATA SOURCE configuration panel opens.
 Follow the below steps to create Chargebee data source.
 1. Enter a name and description (optional) for the data source.
-2. Click the **API Endpoints** down drop box and choose the required endpoint.
+2. Click the **API Endpoints** dropdown box and choose the required endpoint.
-3. Click the **Custom Url** to enter the URL manually.
+3. Click the **Custom URL** to manually enter the URL.
 Refer to the [Chargebee API documentation](https://apidocs.chargebee.com/docs/api)  for more details.
-4. Select the **GET** method for the REST API in the **Method** combo box.
+4. Select the **GET** method for the **REST** API in the Method dropdown box.
-5. In **Max Rows**, enter the maximum number of rows to be fetched from the Chargebee data source.
-This value is used to fetch the data from the Chargebee data source via pagination.
+5. Enter the maximum number of rows to fetch from the Chargebee data source in the **Max Rows** field.
+This value is used for pagination.
-6. Choose a time interval for the **Refresh Settings** using the combo box, to trigger the Rest API request periodically to keep the data in sync with our dashboard.
+6. Choose a time interval for the **Refresh Settings** using the dropdown box to periodically trigger the REST API request and keep the data in sync with the dashboard.
-7. Select the **JSON** data type in **Data Format** combo box.
+7. Select **JSON** as the data type in the **Data Format** dropdown box.
-8. Choose the **Basic HTTP Authentication** under the **Authentication Type**.
+8. Choose **Basic HTTP Authentication** as the **Authentication Type**.
-9. Enter a valid Chargebee API key under the **Account key** textbox.
+9. Enter a valid Chargebee API key in the **Account key** field.

     ![DataSourcesView](/static/assets/working-with-datasource/data-connectors/images/chargebee/DataSource.png)

-You can also edit the connection information set here using the [Edit Connection](/working-with-data-sources/editing-a-data-connection/) option.
+You can also edit the connection information set here by using the [Edit Connection](/working-with-data-sources/editing-a-data-connection/) option.

 #### How do I get Account Key for connecting Chargebee data source?

-1. Login to your account.
-Go to *Settings -> Configure Chargebee*.
+1. Log in to your account and navigate to *Settings -> Configure Chargebee*.
-2. In Configure Chargebee page, Go to *API Keys and Web hooks*.
+2. In the Configure Chargebee page, go to *API Keys and Web hooks*.
-3. Use this *API Key* as *Account Key* in Chargebee data source in Bold BI Dashboard.
+3. Use the *API Key* provided as the *Account Key* in the Chargebee data source within the Bold BI Dashboard.

 ![Reveal API Key](/static/assets/working-with-datasource/data-connectors/images/chargebee/APIKey.png)